doableware/djongo/docs/docs/embedded-model-field.md

 ## Embedded Form

 While creating a Form from [the ModelForm](https://docs.djangoproject.com/en/dev/topics/forms/modelforms/), the embedded forms **get automatically generated** if the Model contains an embedded model inside it.
 Multiple embedded forms get automatically generated when the Model contains an array of embedded models.
+However, you can still override this by specifying the `model_form_class` argument in the EmbeddedModelField.

 ## Querying Embedded fields